 I. Scope and Purpose

 Administrative records include MNHS records in any format that are created, collected, and maintained in the normal course of business.
-It broadly includes MNHS’ internal records; however, it does not include MNHS’ collections or personnel records, which are defined below.
+It broadly includes MNHS’s internal records; however, it does not include MNHS’s collections or personnel records, defined below.

 Records means information, data, and other documentary material in any format.

-MNHS collections means material that MNHS has collected, created , purchased, or received as a donation or transfer with the intent of documenting, presenting, interpreting, and making available Minnesota history.
-Administrative and personnel records become a part of MNHS collections if and when they are transferred to MNHS Institutional Archives, which is part of the MNHS collections.
+Collections means material that MNHS has collected, created, purchased, or received via donation or transfer with the intent of documenting, presenting, interpreting, preserving, and making available Minnesota history.
+Administrative and personnel records become part of MNHS collections if and when they are transferred to MNHS Institutional Archives, which is part of the MNHS collections.